barondandi/install-omv/README.md

 ## 5. RAID installation using only hard drives

-> Later, in the same guide, Igor Novikoff,
+> Later, in the same guide, Igor Novikoff, tailors the previous procedure to avoid the installation on a USB drive first.
+He directly installs it on one of the hard drives meant to be part of the RAID group, creates the RAID specifying that a device is missing, and once the installation is complete, re-purposes the drive and adds it to the RAID group.

+> NOTE: In his installation the uses 4 drives, so I will try to modify the flow to do it with 2 drives, so that it matches the previous example.

 I did not need a pendrive.
-I used 4 x 4GB hard drives each.
-I installed the system on the first disk, then created a smaller partition on the other 3 disks.
-Created raid volume.
-Then I copied (rsync) the systems to the minor partition (raid) and functioned perfectly.
+I used 2 hard drives:

+-   I installed the system on the first disk, then created a smaller partition on the other disk.
+-   Created a RAID volume.
+-   Then I copied (rsync) the systems to the minor partition (raid) and functioned perfectly.
-Finally, I deleted Disk 1 and included it in the raid scheme.
+-   Finally, I deleted Disk 1 and included it in the raid scheme.

-For those who need something similar:
+For those who need something similar the procedure follows.

-Create disk sceme
+Create disk scheme:

 ```shell
 parted -a optimal /dev/sdb mklabel gpt